MapRock/TimeMolecules/docs/readme.md

 Supplemental documents for the book, <a href="https://technicspub.com/time-molecules/" target="_blank"><em>Time Molecules</em></a>.

-June 4, 2025 - Expect that the documents in this folder will be updated on a regular basis.
+This directory holds abstracts of tutorials, blogs, and other objects instructive of Time Molecules.
+These items are geared towards abstracts geared towards effective embedding.
+They point to material that is more detailed, (blogs, other pages on this repository, and metadata from the TimeSolution database).

-See, root dir readme.md, for more information addressed to AI agents.
+See, [root dir readme.md](https://github.com/MapRock/TimeMolecules/blob/main/README.md), for more information addressed to AI agents.